-A stark and lyrical account of the psyche in crisis from the author of Kith
+A stark, lyrical and personal account of the psyche in crisis from the bestselling author of Wild and Kith

 Publisher's description.
 A stark and lyrical memoir of the steep descent into madness and the slow, agonizing recovery that follows.
 In 2013, Jay Griffiths suffered a devastating year-long episode of hypomania and extreme depression.
 Tristimania is the extraordinary, brave and painfully honest account of that year.